zsavajji/gmap-vue/packages/documentation/docs/README.md

 };
 ```

-### GmapVue slots
+### GmapMap slots

-GmapVue has two slots with a different behavior.
+GmapMap component has two slots with a different behavior.
 The default slot is wrapped in a class that sets `display: none;` so by default any component you add to your map will be invisible.

 This is ok for most of the supplied components that interact directly with the Google map object, but it's not good if you want to bring up things like toolboxes, etc.